gvwilson/sensibleadventures/coriandel/coriandel.md

 "Full grave!" the other boys said in unison.
 I picked up my staff, my cheeks burning, and raised it again. *Crack!
 Clatter...* Teshwe bared his teeth.
 Ishad glared at me.
 I picked up my staff and raised it again, holding it with all my strength.

 This time Teshwe put his weight behind his blow. *Crack!
 Clatter...*
-"Ow!"
+"Oy!"
 My staff bounced end-over-end and struck Vurt's leg.
 I blurted a quaking apology, afraid that the two of them would now beat me together and even more afraid that I would start crying.

 Vurt stepped back from his opponent with a small bow and picked up my staff.
 "Hm," he said, sighting along its length.
 "I think I see the problem.
 Here."
 He thrust his staff at me.
 I skipped back a step before I realized he was handing it to me.

 I took it from him gingerly.
 He clucked his tongue at Teshwe and raised my staff slowly to guard. "*Teh*!" he said sharply.

 Scowling, Teshwe glanced at Ishad for guidance.
 Our teacher shrugged.
 The other boys had all stopped to watch, half-raised staffs forgotten.
 Teshwe brought his up, paused for a heartbeat, then snapped it sideways with a grunt.

 *Crack!
 Clatter...* "You see?"
 Vurt said, stooping to pick up the staff he had very obviously just dropped.
 "It was slippery.
 It was no wonder you dropped it.
 Why don't you use mine with Aaru for a bit?
 It'll do my grip good to work with yours."

 Two weeks later, Teshwe was gone and Vurt and I were best friends.
 Ishad took all kinds in his courtyard, but none with a brand on their cheek, and Teshwe had been caught lifting a pair of candlesticks from a coralsmith's.

 I stopped going to lessons after a year, but not Vurt.
 He had a gift---anyone could see that.
 He paid for his lessons by helping Ishad with the younger students, the eight-year-olds for whom lessons were more an organized game than anything else.
 When he wasn't doing that, he fenced with boys two and three years his senior.
-He was as fierce as a hawk, and he hated losing---just hated it.
+He was as fierce as an angry ferret, and he hated losing almost as much as he seemed to love being yelled at.

 "Up!"
 Ishad would bellow.
 "Up, up, get your blade up!
 No, not that high!
 You're not trying to give him a haircut, you oaf!
 And where are your feet?
 Stupid, stupid, stupid."
 Sometimes he forgot himself, and then we learned new words as well as new blocks and attacks.
 Ruudian, Gandani, Darpani, Bantangui...
-By the time I was thirteen, I could tell you to commit indecent crimes in all of them.
+By the time he was thirteen, Vurt could tell me how to commit indecent crimes in all of them.
+I wrote them all down, of course, and if I hadn't left my notes where my mother could find them, I could probably have made a few bezels renting them to my friends.

-And by thirteen, I knew what Fate had written for me.
+And by the time *I* was thirteen, I knew what I was meant to do.
 Vurt was going to be a hero, and I was going to be his poet.
 Just ask yourself, who would Arshad would be without Terremaktikak?
 How famous would Lady Kembe be without Juan di Perçalle's *Fourteen Nights on Glass*?
-Cuyver even argued that poets make heroes, a point which was not weakened by her retraction following Boru the Beheader's offer to demonstrate that heroes could unmake poets.
+Cuyver even argued that poets make heroes, though admittedly she retracted her statement following Boru the Beheader's offer to demonstrate that heroes could unmake poets.

 Vurt the Victorious.
 He scowled when I called him that after his first win in the *umram*.
 "Don't," he said shortly.
-"Luck might hear."

-"So what?
-If Fate has already decided..."
+"Why not?
+It's meant to be, I'm sure of it."

 He shook his head, trying to scowl but unable to stop his grin.
 He held up the chain he had just won and shook it so that the links jingled.
 It was the sort of thing you would hang a lamp from, but it meant that he had won three matches in a single day.
 They were all against boys his own age, none yet eighteen, but it was all I needed.
 I had the first twenty verses of *The Ballad of Vurt Victorious* composed before dinner.
 It scans better that way, Vurt Victorious rather than Vurt *the* Victorious.
-And it left me room in case Fate had decided on some other name after all.
+And it left me room in case fate had decided on some other name after all.
 Even if he were, oh, I don't know, Vurt the Valorous, or Vurt the Very Brave, he could still be victorious.

-Four years later, almost to the day, I am playing my part in a very different story than the one I imagined by walking up to a pair of guardsmen on Tombs Hill with two bottles in my hands.
-They are standing at the mouth to the undercity, wearing bored looks that say, "I know you're guilty, I just can't be bothered to figure out what you're guilty of."
+Four years later, I am playing my part in a very different story than the one I imagined.
+The two guardsmen on Tombs Hill are wearing bored looks that say, "I know you're guilty, I just can't be bothered to figure out what you're guilty of."
 I am as frightened as I was that first day at Ishad's.
-What Vurt and Ishad and I are doing could get us all flensed, or put in chains and sold to the Bantangui.
+What Vurt and Ishad and I are doing could get us flensed, or put in chains and sold to the Bantangui.
 I wouldn't have agreed to any of it if I didn't feel so guilty about my own plans for the night.

 The sun has just kissed the horizon.
-I take care not to step on the guardsmen's shadows, not wishing to give offense.
-"Good evening," I say, as brightly as I can.
-I shake the bottles gently to make them gurgle.
+"Good evening," I say as brightly as I can, shaking the bottles in my hands gently to make them gurgle.
 "Dry work, isn't it?"

-The guard on my left turns his head and spits carefully onto the hard-packed earth.
-The one on my right looks at me disdainfully.
+The guard on my left looks at me disdainfully.
+The one on my right turns his head and spits carefully onto the hard-packed earth.
 "You don't think we're going to drink any of that, do you?"

 "What?
 This?
 Oh, no, no," I say, feigning shock.
 "Not on duty, of course not."

 The guard who spat scratches his nose.
 "Thinks we're fools, Mirtan."

 The other one nods and draws his sword in one smooth motion.
 "Fools.
 Just out of curiosity, what's in it?
 Poppy and cinnamon?
 Widow's tears?"

 "What?
 What do you mean?"
 I squeak.
 A poet's voice should never squeak.
 "It's just wine!
 I swear!"

 The guard on my left sighs.
 "Did you hear that, Mirtan?
 He swears.
 What is it about this uniform that makes every bright spark in the city think its wearers are idiots?
 Eh?
 Can you tell me that?
 Is it the helmet?"

 "I think it's the sash," Mirtan says.
 "Can't take a man in a sash seriously."
 He points the tip of his sword at me.
 "On your knees."

 "But---but I've done nothing wrong!"
 I gabble.
 The bottles gurgle again slightly as my arms shake.
 "I just---"

 "You just thought you could walk up here, a total stranger to us both, and we'd say oh, thank you, what nice wine that it, how kind of you to